-Human Papilloma Virus (HPV) vaccine
+Human Papillomavirus (HPV) vaccine

-The human papilloma virus (HPV) vaccine against cervical cancer is currently being rolled out globally22.
+The human papilloma virus (HPV) vaccine against HPV that causes cervical cancer is currently being rolled out globally.
 The roll-out of HPV has been delayed by significant supply constraints that caused many countries to postpone planned introductions.
-All countries in PROSUR have now introduced HPV for eligible female populations, while only Argentina, Brazil and Guyana have also introduced in males.
+All countries in PROSUR have now introduced HPV for eligible female populations, while only Argentina, Brazil and Guyana have also introduced it for males.
 In the broader LAC region, Venezuela has not yet introduced the HPV and most other countries are only administering HPV vaccines to eligible females and have not yet begun to vaccinate males in the same age group.